 Myrtle Beach, SC

-Working with a multidisciplinary group of design professionals and our client – the Horry County government – Environmental Concepts took an active role in the initial site planning efforts for the landside terminal improvements by contemplating: security; vehicular traffic flow into the site and back out to the newly-planned Harrelson Boulevard; pedestrian circulation; new site ID signage; dedicated loading/unloading lanes at the new terminal; transit staging and loading; a cellphone waiting area; configurations for secure long-term, short-term, economy, and employee parking; a new rental car facility and toll plaza.
+Working with a multidisciplinary group of design professionals and our client – the Horry County government – Environmental Concepts took an active role in initial site planning efforts for the landside terminal improvements contemplating: security; vehicular traffic flow into the site and back out to the newly-planned Harrelson Boulevard; pedestrian circulation; new site ID signage; dedicated loading/unloading lanes at the new terminal; transit staging and loading; a cellphone waiting area; configurations for secure long-term, short-term, economy, and employee parking; a new rental car facility and toll plaza.

 In addition, Environmental Concepts remained actively involved in the entitlement process helping assure public and political controversies were addressed and approvals secured, thus laying the foundation for the construction phase.